 I recommend getting the card as it makes things easier and it will save you a lot of money during your trip.
 Getting it for the free use of public transport alone is worth it!

-Below are some of the best things to see in Copenhagen in 3 days that you have to do during your time in the city.
+Below are some of the best places to see in Copenhagen you have to check out during your time in the city.

-The Freetown of Christiania is one of the more unusual places that I’ve visited on my travels.
-It’s a commune that is situated on an old army barracks in the southeast of Copenhagen.
+Freetown Christiania is one of the more unusual places that I’ve visited on my travels.
+It’s a commune that is situated on an old army barracks in the southeast of central Copenhagen.

 The commune is perhaps best known for its cannabis and hash trade, which has earned the area the nickname, the ‘Green Light District.
 You’ll see a lot of people selling and smoking cannabis, but it’s important to remember it’s illegal in Denmark.
 If you choose to buy some, you do so at your own peril.